-Brandon Crocker’s music is personal and yet universal in his stories of exploration.
-His songs, in many ways, instill in the listener a memory of a simpler time…or as Maggie from the Beacon newspaper states, “His style is soft rock/acoustic, but his songs twist and turn around long-forgotten corners -- bends in the road we've long since passed.
-And surely, those are the je ne sais quoi that should not remain silent.”
+““His style is soft rock/acoustic, but his songs twist and turn around long-forgotten corners -- bends in the road we've long since passed.
+And surely, those are the je ne sais quoi that should not remain silent.””

-Brandon is a master at taking the emotion of a personal moment in time and expanding it into a song that resonates with people everywhere.
+Brandon Crocker’s music is personal and yet universal in his exploration.
+His songs, in many ways, instill in the listener a memory of a simpler time.
+He is a master at taking the emotion of a personal moment in time and expanding it into a song that resonates with people everywhere.
 Add to that, his engaging, lyrical storytelling like that of Jason Mraz, soothing vocals like that of James Taylor, and his twists on chord progressions like that of John Mayer, and they combine to create a unique sound all his own.

 Nowhere can this be seen more than in his debut EP “Lazy Day”, which was released in 2012.
 More than an album, Lazy Day questions contemporary beliefs while searching for simple truths in day to day life and relationships; or as one fan stated, “Lazy Day,” invites you to join him on a peaceful, sunny day floating on the water, leaving all cares and troubles behind.”

 Brandon has performed all over the US and Bermuda for clients such as: Auburn University, American Cancer Society, American Diabetes Association, The Biltmore, Grove Park Inn, Harrah's Cherokee Casino.
 Brandon has also been the opening show for Andy Grammer, Chubby Checker and Creedence Clearwater Revival.

 *He was also the winner of Red Clay Theatre’s Nationally known Original song Open Mic contest and went on to place 4th out of 25 in the Finals.